-Guardtime Research, with deep roots in academia, is devoted to building breakthrough technologies and applications in cryptography and computer sciences.
-With over 40 patents granted since 2007 and more pending, we have a proven track record in transforming foundational research into practical solutions.
+Guardtime’s success in innovation stems from the work of our cryptographers, engineers, scientists and analysts, with qualifications in both foundational and applied research, devoted to building breakthrough technologies and applications.
+With over 50 patents granted since 2007, Guardtime has a proven track record in transforming foundational research into practical solutions.

 - Distributed ledger technologies, blockchain interoperability

 - Formal verification